Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * When [Sapien][h1a-sapien] crashes it will attempt to autosave the scenario to a new file.
 * The [lightmap][lightmaps] painting feature was fixed.
 The user can perform touchups to fix light leaks or add missing lights and save changes to the lightmap.
 * Garbage collection now takes into account Sapien's 5x higher objects per map and object memory pool limits so Sapien no longer spams "garbage collection critical" errors after loading the c10 scenario.
+* Multiple Sapien instances can now be launched at once using the `-multipleinstance` [command line][command-line] flag.
 * Game window improvements:
   * Weather and particle effects like smoke and fire will now render.
   * When the camera is outside the [BSP][scenario_structure_bsp], you will now see structure debug lines by default (`debug_structure_automatic`) (like [H2 Sapien][h2ek/h2sapien]).
 This helps you find the BSP if you get lost or the camera begins outside it, as with b40.
   * Interpolation code from H1A is included and `framerate_throttle` is disabled by default, allowing for smooth animation and movement.
   * The camera speed can be temporarily boosted by holding <kbd>Control</kbd>.
   * The _Game window_ resolution has been increased from 800x600 to 1280x720 (widescreen).
-  * Multiple Sapien instances can now be launched at once using the `-multipleinstance` [command line][command-line] flag.
+  * A gamepad can be used to [control the camera][h1a-sapien#game-window], though this feature is experimental.
 * User interface improvements:
   * Sapien now features a modern Windows file open dialog which includes locations like quick access.
 This is also true for the _Edit Types_ menu when finding new tags to add to a palette.
   * Invalid block indices are now shown as `BAD: #` rather than being set to `-1`.